lucyinthesky2111/milestone-project-one/TESTING.md

 # Code Validation
 ## W3C HTML Validator
 The Clutch Kings College Basic Car Maintenance Course webpage returned no errors when tested using the W3C HTML Validator tool.
 There was one warning given as shown in the screenshots, about sections not having a heading.
-This was not changed as the sections do not need headings and adding these is only a recommendation not a requirement.
+This was not changed as the sections do not need headings and adding these is only a recommendation, not a requirement.
 ### Homepage
 <h2 align="center"><img src="assets/readme-images/index-html-validation.png"></h2>